-In recent years, increased intakes of long chain omega-3 polyunsaturated fatty acids (PUFAs, omega-3 acids with at least 20 carbon atoms) have been recommended by several national authorities.
-In 2006, the National Health and Medical Research Council (NHMRC) and the New Zealand Ministry of Health (NZMoH) recommended for the first time that Australians and New Zealanders over the age of 14 consume a Suggested Dietary Target (SDT1) of long chain omega-3 PUFAs of 610 mg/day for men and 430 mg/day for women.
-The purpose of this recommendation was to reduce the risk of chronic disease (NHMRC and NZMoH, 2006).
-These recommendations can be achieved by consuming at least two fish meals per week (preferably oily fish) which is equivalent to about 430-570 mg/day long chain omega-3 PUFAs (NHMRC and NZMoH, 2006).
+In recent years, increased intakes of long chain omega-3 polyunsaturated fatty acids1 (PUFAs) have been recommended by several national authorities.
+In 2006, the National Health and Medical Research Council (NHMRC) and the New Zealand Ministry of Health (NZMOH)2 released a Suggested Dietary Target (SDT3) of long chain omega-3 PUFAs of 610 mg/day for men and 430 mg/day for women.
+The purpose of this recommendation was to reduce the risk of cardiovascular disease.
+These recommendations can be achieved by consuming at least two fish meals per week (preferably oily fish) which is equivalent to about 430-570 mg/day of long chain omega-3 PUFAs (NHMRC and NZMOH, 2006).

-In November 2008, the Heart Foundation of Australia updated its recommendations in relation to the intake of fish, fish oils and omega-3 PUFAs (Heart Foundation, 2008).
+In November 2008, the Heart Foundation of Australia4 updated its recommendations in relation to the intake of fish, fish oils and omega-3 PUFAs.
 They recommended that all Australians should consume about 500 mg/day of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) combined, as well as consuming at least 2 g/day of α -linolenic acid (ALA) to lower the risk of coronary heart disease.
 For those already with coronary heart disease, the recommendations for EPA and DHA combined are 1,000 mg/day.